FrightenedFoxCN/mkdocs-mathenv-plugin/README.md

     \mathsf{Set} \arrow[rr, bend left]{}{2} & \perp & \mathsf{Set^{\mathrm{op}}} \arrow[ll, bend left]{}{2^{\mathrm{op}}}\\
 ```

-Warning: Build first if the svg file is not found
+Requires xelatex and dvisvgm to work properly.

-Requires xelatex and dvisvgm to work properly
+We use embedded svg diagram on the html file.
+Generation of the diagram may take a while, since it requires multiple intermediate stage.

 ## TODO